Home

 Edwardstone TL941422: An erratic north-east of the church, between Wardentree Farm & the Hall.10

-Fornham St. Martin The Hiring Stone, near yard of Hall Farm, said to be where labourers hired & wages paid.
-Part of the 'Puddingstone Trail'.
+Fornham St. Martin TL864672: The Hiring Stone, near yard of Hall Farm, said to be where labourers hired & wages paid.
+Said to be part of the 'Puddingstone Track', but it's actually a sarsen.

-Framlingham TM284634: 60cm high x 30cm square grey stone near steps in marketplace.
+Framlingham TM284634: 60cm high x 30cm square grey stone with shaped top near steps in marketplace.
+(In the centre, HERE on Street View.)

-TM283633: Small stone embedded at corner of house where Brook Lane leads west off the B1116.
+TM283633: Years ago I photographed a pair of smallish stones embedded at the corner of a house where Brook Lane leads west off the B1116, but house and stones are all gone now.

 Gisleham Back in 1974, I noted a large egg-shaped boulder resting by the side of a footpath in this parish, somewhere around TM526885.
 About 1.3m long x 1m across, I described it as grey in colour and pock-marked with fossil impressions.
 It's quite possible that it was excavated from the nearby brickworks quarry.